TrellixVulnTeam/swahilipython_SCMU/Doc/library/tokenize.rst

         >>> exec(s)  #doctest: +ELLIPSIS
         -3.21716034272e-0...7

-        Output from calculations with Decimal should be identical across all platforms.
+        Output kutoka calculations with Decimal should be identical across all platforms.

         >>> exec(decistmt(s))